 - BaBylissPRO Extended Barrel—same tech but 3″ longer for waist-length hair.

-2. Best Low-Damage Iron for Voluminous Waves: T3 SinglePass Curl X
+2. Best For Thick Or Color-treated Hair: T3 SinglePass Curl X

 Read more: T3 SinglePass Curl X Full Review